wq/wq/docs/overview/data-model.md

 ## Creating the Database Tables

-Once your models are defined via any of the three methods above, edit your project's `settings.py` to ensure the new application folder is listed under `INSTALLED_APPS`.
+If you use option 2 or 3 above, edit your project's `settings.py` to ensure the new application folder is listed under `INSTALLED_APPS`.
+This should happen automatically if you use `wq addform`.

 ```python
 # myproject/settings.py